solgenomics/sgn/README.md

 The code behind the Sol Genomics Network main website

-Contact sgn-feedback@solgenomics.net for more information.
+Contact SGN using the contact form on the page https://solgenomics.net/contact/form for more information.

 :-)